-The Business Perspectives for Creative Leaders curriculum is designed to accomplish two goals: first, to instill a general competency in meeting the challenges of management; and second, to facilitate the creative leaders’ development of their own personal career aspirations.
-Instead of teaching management topics in separate, single-subject courses, Yale teaches core subjects in an integrated way, providing frameworks and concepts in a richer, more relevant context.
-The program is taught by experienced Yale Faculty who incorporate design-related industry examples into the coursework.
+The Business Perspectives for Creative Leaders curriculum is designed to accomplish two goals: first, to equip creative leaders to meet the challenges of management; and second, to give participants the skills and perspectives they need to reach the next levels in their careers.
+Instead of teaching management topics in separate, single-subject courses, Yale’s experienced faculty teach an integrated curriculum providing business frameworks and concepts in a rich, relevant context.

 Designed for mid-career or senior professionals, this program is ideal for designers looking to become better leaders, master strategy, navigate change, expand their network, or optimize their teams to drive growth.
 Averaging between 20-40 attendees a year, this experience is consistently ranked one of the most valuable experiences of participants’ careers.